Employee journey mapping for a better employee experience

 The results of these two journey mapping exercises come together when engaged employees are inspired to deliver exceptional customer experiences that in turn lead directly to top-line growth.
 TELUS International refers to this as the Culture Value Chain.

-Unfortunately, only 34% of U.S. workers report feeling engaged, according to Gallup.
+Unfortunately, only 35% of U.S. workers and 15% of workers worldwide report feeling engaged, according to Gallup.
 Believe it or not, that's a record high since Gallup started reporting that figure nationally in 2000.
-That leaves 53% in the "not engaged" category, and 13% in the "actively disengaged" (also known as miserable) category.
-Low engagement, whether at the national or employer level, leads to lower productivity, higher turnover, and a variety of other negative impacts.
+That leaves the majority in the "not engaged" category, with a subset in the "actively disengaged" (also known as miserable) category.
+Low engagement, whether at the national or employer level, leads to lower productivity, higher turnover and a variety of other negative impacts.

-Inversely, according to a CustomerThink article, engaged employees share a few common traits, including:
+Inversely, according to an article by CustomerThink article, engaged employees share a few common traits, including:

 - Understanding and believing in the company's mission.